 Icelandic taxis are identified by the internationally recognized yellow roof sign, and they all use official mileage meters.

-Characterised by a ridiculous volume of frenetic activity and interior design schemes that combine all the worst elements of a sports bar with Disneyland versions of seemingly random world locations, the bars of Austurstræti stand as a testament to how culturally starved the human being becomes when profit is its only goal.
+Characterised by a ridiculous volume of frenetic activity and interior design schemes, the bars of Austurstræti stand as a testament to how culturally starved the human being becomes when profit is its only goal.

 Should you ever be unfortunate enough to find yourself stuck in one of Austurstræti's abandoned movie sets, make sure you drink enough to make memories you won't remember.